-Twelve stations can be set for the FM band (six for FM1, six for FM2) and six stations can be set for the AM band.
+Twelve stations/channel can be set for the FM band (six for FM1, six for FM2) and satellite radio (six for SAT1, six for SAT2) and six stations can be set for the AM band.

 - 1. Tune to the desired station using the SEEK, SCAN or TUNE button. - 2.
-Select the desired station and keep pushing any of the desired station memory buttons (1 to 6) until a beep sound is heard.
-(For example, in the diagram ch2 is to be memorized.
-The radio mutes when the select button is pushed.) - 3.
-The indicator ch2 will then come on and the sound will resume.
+Select the desired station/channel and keep pushing any of the desired station/channel memory buttons (1 to 6) until a beep sound is heard.
+(The radio mutes when the select button is pushed.)

+- 3. The channel indicator will then come on and the sound will resume.
 Memorizing is now complete. - 4.
 Other buttons can be set in the same manner.